GYOSHEV-INDUSTRIES/GyoUtils/README.md

 Since hoping for things to get better is pure fantasy, we decided to create GyoUtils.

 We know we won't be able to solve every problem for everyone, different projects will always have different requirements.
 Instead of trying to provide solutions for everyone, we're only trying to cover the most common scenarios.
-That's why we're building this, so you can, and should, edit the code to fit your needs.
+That's why we're building this, a minimal set of utilities.

-We want you to be in control of the software.
-We hope this brings you in the right direction.
+We want you to be in control of your software.
+We know this will bring you in the right direction, because it has already done so for us.

 # How do we do that